Want to buy bitcoin without getting ripped off?

 Wirex allows you to buy bitcoin and other cryptocurrencies with debit cards, credit cards*, and UK bank transfers at excellent rates – usually about 1% above the real exchange rate.

 It’s not the absolute cheapest way to buy bitcoin in the UK.
-Cryptocurrency exchanges like Coinbase Pro and Bitstamp allow you to buy bitcoin at the real exchange rate with low trading fees (starting at 0.15%).
+Cryptocurrency exchanges like Coinbase Pro and Bitstamp allow you to buy bitcoin at the real exchange rate with low trading fees (0.5% or lower).

 However, Wirex allows you to buy bitcoin MUCH quicker than either option #1 or #2.
 Once you’ve registered and verified yourself, this entire process takes (at most) just a few hours.

-Wirex support UK bank transfers (via the Faster Payment Service), which means that deposits are usually credited to your account in less than an hour.
+Wirex supports UK bank transfers (via the Faster Payment Service), which means that deposits are usually credited to your account in less than an hour.

 You can also just fund your wallet with a GBP debit card – which credits to your account instantly.
 You can deposit up to £5000/€5000/$5000 per day with a debit card.
 If you want to deposit more than that, you’ll have to use a UK bank transfer instead.